maxigoldy/code-compare-website/README.md

-# Compare two string/texts - Website
+# Compare two string/texts - Webpage
 Compare two files with each other.
 Just a funny little project to trail character handling skills.